cxhuy/cxhuy/README.md

 # About Me
-👋 Hi, I'm cxhuy!<br>💡 Web Development Enthusiast | Future Full Stack Developer<br>📚 Currently immersed in the world of web technologies<br>🌐 Creating digital experiences, one line of code at a time<br>🌱 Learning, building, and evolving my skills<br>🚀 On a mission to turn ideas into innovative web solutions
+👋 Hi, I'm cxhuy! <br>
+I'm a student studying web development seeking to become a full-stack developer in the near future. <br>
+Recently, I've been having a lot of fun making games in Godot!

 # Projects
 [terradle.com](https://terradle.com) - a wordle-like game inspired by the game ***Terraria***